Coutons/courseswyn/README.md

-# coursespeak
+# courseswyn

-Coursespeak is a Next.js app for discovering the latest course deals and coupons.
+Courseswyn is a Next.js app for discovering the latest course deals and coupons.

 ## Scripts

-- dev: Start the dev server at http://localhost:3002
+- dev: Start the dev server at https://courseswyn.com
 - build: Production build
 - start: Run the production server
 - lint: Lint the project